Tundus/Python/Zed_Shaw/Route2Diamonds/readme.txt

 db_connect can help you with creating and spawning databases please check its methods.

 This is a fully functioning program (main.py to start with) but rooms are unfinished.
 Only reception, meat room, knife room were implemented.
-If I have the time I will add the rest of it to complete the journey and to make it fun when playing on it with my son.
-You can finish the story too if feel so.
+If I have the time I will do the rest.
+You can do that too.
+Rooms are in scene.py.
+Study existing rooms and follow their lead.
+It will make your rooms nicely tie in.

 Combat engine is out of scope.